rodrigotoledo/rails_zap/README.md

-# Projeto Rails ZAP (clone do whatsapp usando Ruby on Rails)
+# Rails ZAP Project (WhatsApp clone using Ruby on Rails)
-O intuito deste projeto é recriar o mínimo visual do que o aplicativo web whatsapp oferece a seus usuários e também algumas funcionalidades ativas.

-Já deixando bem claro que nem tudo será perfeitamente igual pois é um aplicativo muito complexo portanto a idéia é objetividade.

-## O que será utilizado
+The purpose of this project is to recreate the visual aspects and some active functionalities of the WhatsApp web application.
+Please note that not everything will be perfectly identical since WhatsApp is a very complex application; therefore, the goal is to achieve a simplified version.

+## What will be used
 - Ruby on Rails 7.x
 - ChatGPT
 - Devise